America Bay Track in Ku-ring-gai Chase National Park

 America Bay

-The America Bay Track used to continue all the way down to a secluded beach right at the bay.
+The America Bay Track once extended all the way down to a secluded beach at the bay.

-Keen to discover more walks in the area?
-Check out our list of great walking tracks in Ku-ring-gai Chase National Park for ideas and inspiration.
+Check out our list of great walking tracks in Ku-ring-gai Chase National Park for more walks in this beautiful area north of Sydney.

 Leave a comment